What is the GP Records Folder Service Card & what does it allow me to see?

 The expectation is that information will be made visible to you.
 Very occasionally, you may not be able to see some information in your medical records.
 This would only be for specific reasons such as confidential information about someone else that cannot be shared, or if the information could cause you or someone else serious harm.
 You can ask your GP to hide any information from appearing in your records.

 You have a right to see your medical records.
-A GP should only prevent access if there is a good reason, usually if there is concern access to your records could cause harm, or because you asked not to see your records.
-You can always speak to the practice manager or your GP if you want to discuss whether you should have access.
-If you disagree with the decision the GP has made, you can complain through the practice’s complaints process.
+A GP should only prevent access if there is a good reason, usually if there is a concern that access to your records could cause harm, or because you asked not to see your records.

-How do I get hold of my historical GP records because the online records only go back so far?
+How do I get hold of my historical GP Records because the online records only go back so far?

 When you view your record online, you may only see information that was added recently.
 If you need to see older information, you’ll have to ask your GP surgery to make it visible.